-diversion of traffic and sales from our stores;

-- liability for online content; and - risks related to the computer systems that operate our website and related support systems, including computer viruses and electronic break-ins and similar disruptions.
+- diversion of traffic and sales from our stores; - · liability for online content; and - risks related to the computer systems that operate our website and related support systems, including computer viruses, electronic break-ins and similar disruptions.

-In addition, risks beyond our control, such as governmental regulation of ecommerce, entry of our vendors in the ecommerce business in competition with us, online security breaches and general economic conditions specific to the ecommerce and online commerce could have an adverse effect on our results of operations.
+In addition, risks beyond our control, such as governmental regulation of ecommerce, entry of our vendors in the ecommerce business in competition with us, online security breaches and general economic conditions specific to ecommerce could have an adverse effect on our results of operations.